How to Use the Command 'cbatticon' (with Examples)

 cbatticon --update-interval 20

-Example output: The battery icon will be displayed in the system tray and will update its status every 20 seconds.
+The battery icon updates to reflect changes in the battery status every 20 seconds.

 Code: